Unplayable Pogba serves bittersweet reminder of his Ballon d'Or potential as France see of Germany

 Indeed, it's now seven years since Gianluigi Buffon tipped up his then-Juventus team-mate as a future Ballon d'Or winner: "He is one of those players that leaves you open-mouthed."

-He still is, too – he proved that again at the Allianz Arena – and yet nobody could claim Pogba has been anything close to the best player in world footballer this year.
+He still is, too – he proved that again at the Allianz Arena – and yet nobody could claim Pogba has been anything close to the best player in world football this year.

 The incredibly frustrating thing about Pogba is that dominant displays like the one he produced in France's 1-0 win in Munich still feel like the exception rather than the rule.